Axway/amplify-central/content/en/docs/manage_marketplace/manage_subscribers_subscriptions.md

 **Application**: represents one (or multiple) business facet of a product that a consumer will use.

-**Access request**: represents an authorization to use certain services for an application under the constraint of a subscription plan.
-Access request can be automatically (default) or manually approved.
+**Application Registration**: represents an authorization to use certain services for an application under the constraint of a subscription plan.
+Application Registration can be automatically (default) or manually approved.

 **Credentials**: API Key or Oauth client credential / secret to allow access to a service.